grawity/tpm_futurepcr/README.md

 As an additional hack, this script also recognizes systemd-boot and updates PCR[8] according to the future kernel command line.

 This script will understand the event log in both SHA1-only (TPM 1.2) and Crypto-Agile (TPM 2.0, Linux kernel 5.3+) formats.
-However, the current version only works with and outputs SHA-1 PCRs.
-In the future, support for selecting multiple digest algorithms will be added.

 ### Warning